tslingl25/Circuit-python/README.md

 ### Description & Code

 This assignment involves makeing a servo turn when you put your hand near it.
+This type of thing is used in all traffic intersections.
 CODE
 ```
 import time